mjjungbluth/ZooFlow/README.md

 Chimeric sequence remove using ref and de novo

-Clustering (UCLUST in QIIME - open and closed ref)
+Clustering (UCLUST in QIIME - open and closed ref) also, Deblur and Dada2

 Singletons removed